Stuycs-K/project03-final-10-liul-chenr/DEVLOG.md

 ## Regina

 ### 2024-01-04 - Basic implentation (~1hr)
--  Convert songs to mp3 files and put them into a folder
+-  Convert songs to mp3 files and put them into a folder called "music_library"
 -  Get the socket and fork from lab16 and modify it a bit (will modify logic later on)
 -  researching on how to install a music player that works on all devices (sox maybe but don't know how to install on lab machine, don't think we can install?)